Sleep literally impacts every area of ours lives, yet how often do we make it a genuine priority?

 1) Schedule enough sleep every night

 Adults needs no fewer than 7 hours of sleep a night.
-While some will proclaim that you can function perfectly well off something like 4 hours of sleep a night, it is complete baloney.
-Sleep experts are adamant that adults need between 7-9 hours of sleep a night.
-Failure to get enough sleep can be disasterous.
-For example, chronic sleep deprivation in the US Navy has resulted in increased deadly crashes.
+While some will proclaim that you can function perfectly well off something like 4 hours of sleep a night, that is complete and utter nonesense.

 And I know that this is so hard for us moms.
 You’ve put the kids to bed and after a long day you finally have a few seconds to yourself.
-You want to catch up on your show or spend time with your spouse.
-You’re completely exhausted, but you’re not ready to call it a day yet.
+You want to catch up on Real Housewives and actually have a conversation with your husband.

 Or you wake up with a baby several times a night.